carpentries/instructor-training/_episodes/02-practice-learning.md

 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.

-It is common to think of a novice as a sort of an 'empty vessel' into which knowledge can be 'poured'.
+It is common to think of a novice as a sort of an "empty vessel" into which knowledge can be "poured."
 Unfortunately, this analogy has limited usefulness and is wrong in ways that generate dangerous misconceptions.
 In our next section, we will briefly explore the nature of "knowledge" through a concept that helps us differentiate between novices and competent practitioners in a more useful and visual way.
 This, in turn, will have implications for how we teach.